imarc/craft-cms-testing/README.md

 - [Instructions](https://docs.cypress.io/guides/getting-started/installing-cypress)

 The install will create a /cypress folder structure.
-You save your test files in the `cypress/integration` folder.
+You save your test files in the `cypress/e2e` folder on Cypress v10 and `cypress/integration` folder in older versions.
 The install loads the folder with numerous example files which can be a valuable reference for writing your own tests.
 If you wish to keep them it's best to move them to a separate examples folder to avoid running them with your own site tests.

-    cp -r cypress/integration/ cypress/examples
+    cp -r cypress/e2e/ cypress/examples
-    rm -r cypress/integration/*
+    rm -r cypress/e2e/*

 *(LINNEA: Cypress doesn't create these files until you run it for the first time.)*